hhaji/Applied-Machine-Learning/index.md

 Machine learning is an area of artificial intelligence that provides systems the ability to automatically learn.
 Machine learning allows machines to handle new situations via analysis, self-training, observation and experience.
-The wonderful success of machine learning has made it the default method of choice for experts.
+The wonderful success of machine learning has made it the default method of choice for artificial intelligence experts.
 In this course, we review the fundamentals and algorithms of machine learning.
 ```
 ## <a name="Main-TextBooks"></a>Main TextBooks:
 * [Understanding Machine Learning: From Theory to Algorithms](http://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning), by Shai Shalev-Shwartz and Shai Ben-David <br>